 The outcomes of this process are collaborated on by the organisational leader and employee before the coaching programme commences, after which check-ins and feedback take place at regular intervals to ensure implementation.

 4Seeds has a track record of outstanding results with people who have invested in themselves and have progressed to new levels of personal and professional success.

-Our expert life coaches in Johannesburg are a phone call away.
+Our expert coaches in Johannesburg are a phone call away.

 Get empowered in your life!

-Contact us for a 30 minute free meet and greet session.
+Contact us for a FREE 30-minute meet and greet session.

-“Working with Kerstin was an enlightening experiences.
+“Working with Kerstin was an enlightening experience.
 She understood my needs well and smoothly helped me through some of the most challenging phases in my career.”

 She made me realise the potential of coaching impact on people and organisation and how I could relate to i it in order to have my life aligned with my core values, help my self-development and similarly help other people.